Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom represents what you cannot confront or are hiding from yourself.
+Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
 Eight of Swords (Interference): Chagrin at the unforeseen consequences of prior decisions.
 Criticism, censure, and the imposition of external restrictions.
 Confusion leading to powerlessness.
 Inability to focus on the crux of a problem and free oneself from a difficult situation.
 Being hamstrung by a past failure or humiliation.